rasterio/rasterio/docs/cookbook.rst

 Using skimage to adjust the saturation of a RGB raster
 ------------------------------------------------------

-This recipe demonstrates the use of manipulating color with the scikit image `color module <http://scikit-image.org/docs/stable/api/skimage.color.html>`_.
+This recipe demonstrates manipulating color with the scikit image `color module <http://scikit-image.org/docs/stable/api/skimage.color.html>`_.

 .. literalinclude:: recipes/saturation.py
     :language: python